Also known as: leaning plank, planche prep, shoulder lean plank, forward plank lean, planche progression

 What are the benefits of planche leans?

-What common mistakes should I avoid when doing planche leans?
+What common mistakes should I avoid with planche leans?

-How can I progress or regress planche leans?
+How do I progress or regress planche leans?